 Algeria, Morocco, Tunisia, Libya, Egypt, Jordan, Lebanon, Syria, Qatar, Saudi Arabia, the United Arab Emirates (UAE), Yemen, Iraq, Iran, Israel, Bahrain, Kuwait, Oman

-Zahra is a Senior Researcher at the Institute.
+Zahra is a Senior Researcher at the Institute on Statelessness and Inclusion.
 She specialises on the nexus between statelessness and forced displacement, and the interlink between discrimination and statelessness, including work on gender inequality in nationality law.
 Geographically, her work has focused mainly on statelessness and nationality in the Middle East and Africa region.

 Alongside her work at the Institute, Zahra is enrolled as a PhD researcher at Tilburg Law School.
 She is also a Board member of the Syrian Legal Development Programme.